 In addition to setting up an Information Security Committee to coordinate, manage and supervise all the Group's information security operations, the Company has dedicated information security engineers to handle information security work, and regularly conduct vulnerability scans, social engineering drills, protection system effectiveness checks and other related information security tests, and provide related information security promotion and education training courses.
 Although we have not purchased information security insurance for the time being, through the operation of the Information Security Committee and the implementation of information security policies, we can still provide a safe and secure information security environment and protect the information security of our services.
-The next goal is to complete the information security expert system of each factory to strengthen the Group's information security.
+The next goal is to complete the information security expert system of each factory to strengthen the Group's information security protection network and establish a joint defense mechanism for information security.
 In the future, in addition to the expansion of information security personnel, we plan to conduct training and certification so that the Company's information security can be more complete and reliable in terms of manpower and capability.